Core concepts

 const ApiPrefixContext = createContext('/api/');

-const useUsersUrl = computed(() => {
+const useUsersUrl = reactive(() => {

 const prefix = useContext(ApiPrefixContext);